emilyfeder/canjs-tutorial-with-express/Readme.md

     sudo launchctl load -w /Library/LaunchDaemons/org.macports.mariadb-server.plist
     /opt/local/lib/mariadb/bin/mysqladmin -u root password 123456

-To connect via third party apps such as sequel pro or through sequelize, I as unable to connect through 127.0.0.1.
+To connect via third party apps such as sequel pro or through sequelize, I was unable to connect through 127.0.0.1.
 However, because mariadb has been installed locally, can use the socket at `/opt/local/var/run/mariadb/mysqld.sock` If you still see errors, then try editing the configuration file to include: